Storage

 Check Price on Amazon

-The 990 PRO is the benchmark every Gen4 drive is compared against.
-At 7,450/6,900 MB/s sequential read/write, it beats every other Gen4 consumer SSD in both synthetic and real-world workloads — edging out the SK hynix Platinum P41 and the WD Black SN850X in CrystalDiskMark tests.
+The 990 PRO is the benchmark every Gen4 drive is measured against.
+At 7,450/6,900 MB/s sequential read/write, it outperforms every other Gen4 consumer SSD in both synthetic and real-world workloads — edging out the SK hynix Platinum P41 and the WD Black SN850X in CrystalDiskMark comparisons.

-More importantly, it works everywhere.
-PCIe 4.0 x4 is backward-compatible with PCIe 3.0 x4 slots, so you can drop it into an older AM4 system and still get ~3,500 MB/s — a significant improvement over any SATA drive.
-It’s fully compatible with the PS5 at 7,450 MB/s.
+It works everywhere.
+PCIe 4.0 x4 is backward-compatible with PCIe 3.0 x4 slots, so it drops into older AM4 systems and still delivers ~3,500 MB/s — a significant improvement over any SATA drive.
+PS5 compatible at 7,450 MB/s — above Sony’s 5,500 MB/s minimum.

-A note on the early firmware controversy: Samsung shipped early 990 PRO units with a bug that caused the SSD health indicator to deflate incorrectly, making the drive appear more worn than it was.
-Samsung released firmware update 3B2QFXO7 in early 2023 that resolved the issue.
-Any drive purchased today ships with the corrected firmware, and Amazon sellers have turned over inventory since then.
+A note on the early firmware issue: Samsung shipped early 990 PRO units with a bug that caused the SSD health indicator to deflate incorrectly.
+Firmware update 3B2QFXO7 resolved it; all current inventory ships corrected.

 5. SK hynix Platinum P41 2TB — Best Value Per GB